 In 1866, seven freedmen gathered for the purpose of forming a church.
 Receiving the necessary certification from the Nineteenth Street Baptist Church, these former slaves set themselves apart and formed the Fifth Baptist Church of Washington, DC.
 They called as their pastor the Reverend John Henry Brooks, a former Union army wagon driver.

-has been blessed to have only
+has been blessed to have

 pastors.
 Reverend John Henry Brooks,